Farmer aging and succession

 Age of new farmers

-Incoming farmer ages are also drawn from a beta-binomial distribution with n=45, \alpha=4, \alpha=2.
+Incoming farmer ages are also drawn from a beta-binomial distribution with n=45, \alpha=4, \alpha=2 again offset so that the youngest farmers are 20.

-This distribution might appear to skew older than the model age initialisation, but note that the range of values tops out at 65 years as shown in the direct comparison of the probability density functions below.
+This distribution might appear to skew older than the model age initialisation, but note that the age range of the two distributions is different with the succession distribution topping out at 65 years as is clearer in the direct comparison of the probability density functions below.

-In any case, this paramterisation appears to keep the farmer age distribution fairly stable over time.
+In any case, this parameterisation keeps the farmer age distribution fairly stable over time.

-More detailed fitting and analysis of these (hard-coded) parameter settings around farmer ages is probably desirable.
+More detailed fitting and analysis of these (hard-coded) parameter settings around farmer ages would be desirable if farmer age is considered a critical variable influencing outcomes.

 Entrant farmers and landuse change

-A new farmer will consider whole-farm landuse change (see Farmer decisions about land use for details) if any of the farm’s holdings is losing money.
+A new farmer will consider whole-farm landuse change (see Farmer decisions about land use for details) under conditions to be determined but related to recent profitability and the debt status of the incoming farmer.
 This pathway to land use is more likely to lead to land use change at the whole farm level than the more piecemeal changes that tend to be made by incumbent farmers.

 Date Changes